wningram/TowerDefense/README.md

     - FIXED
 2. When an enemy and ally collide, the enemy overwrites the ally and continues on its path
     - FIXED
+3. When enemy collides with inactive enemy on teh defense line, the original enemy dissappears into the defense line
+    - FIXED